vmware-archive/postfacto/deployment/README.md

     ./deploy.sh <app-name>
     ```
 1. Log in to the admin dashboard (email: `email@example.com` and password: `password`) to check everything has worked at `<app-name>.cfapps.io/admin`
-1. Create a retro for yourself by clicking on 'Retros' and the 'New Retro'
+1. Create a retro for yourself by clicking on 'Retros' and then 'New Retro'
 1. Log in to your retro at `<app-name>.cfapps.io/retros/your-retro-slug`
 1. Share the URL and password with your team and then run a retro!